Isomux

 Isomux shines when you run it on your own always-on box/server (like a Mac Mini), and then access it from all your devices.

-Your phone and laptop see the same conversations, in real time, with UIs optimized for each.
+Same office for all your devices.
 Agents keep running even if you close the browser.

-The best way to set this up quickly and securely is by taking advantage of Tailscale (it's free): your server serves Isomux on localhost:4000, and every other device reaches it at <TAILSCALE_SERVER_IP>:4000.
+The easiest way is to use Tailscale (free, zero-config): your server serves Isomux on localhost:4000, and every other device reaches it at <TAILSCALE_SERVER_IP>:4000.

 1. Install Tailscale